 The ability to offer high leverage also comes from the ability to secure credit lines from liquidity sources and the Forex Broker’s own Prime Broker.
 As the leverage allotted decreases, the broker must also respond in kind with regards to their respective customers.
 Even without the much-expected change from regulators, the cost of risk has already changed the behavior of these brokers.
 Nonetheless, we will most likely see changes from ASIC on leverage offered from ASIC regulated brokers.
 Currently, ASIC allows Forex Brokers to provide clients with 500:1, but there have been rumblings about lowering this amount.

 It is never in any one’s interest when these rules rea driven by the regulators solely.
-Forex Brokers should also take an approach that looks at business continuity which means being careful with the amount leverage given to clients.
+Forex Brokers should also take an approach that looks at business continuity which means being careful with the amount of leverage given to clients.
 Forex Brokers should see that a balanced approach to leverage is what is in everyone’s best interest.